GLOBAL MARKETS-U.S. stock markets, treasury yields perk up, oil falters as choppy week winds down | Business

 Japan's Nikkei was closed for a holiday, but off 1.7% for the week and a whisker away from a seven-month trough.
 Financial market volatility was expected to continue, given the resurgent Delta variant and economic uncertainty.

+"But in the short-term, real yields are still too low to provide an alternative, so the evolution of what happens next depends on COVID and the macro data."
+The pan-European STOXX 600 index rose 1.14%.

+MSCI's broadest index of Asia-Pacific shares outside Japan slipped 0.7%, leaving it down 1.4% on the week.
+Japan's Nikkei was closed for a holiday, but off 1.7% for the week and a whisker away from a seven-month trough.

-"Uncertainty has increased again with the pandemic," said Pascal Peronne, a fixed income portfolio manager at Eric Sturdza Investments in Geneva.
+Financial market volatility was expected to continue, given the resurgent Delta variant and economic uncertainty.
+"Uncertainty has increased again with the pandemic," said Pascal Perrone, a fixed income portfolio manager at Eric Sturdza Investments in Geneva.
 "I don't think there will be a closing of economies to the extent we saw last year, but we don't know."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)